LMU-MSBA/bsan-6080-college-ventures-network/README.md

 # Determine Data Mining Goals
-Data Mining Goals are directly related to our main business goal Business Goal: Assess the effectiveness of Facebook ads for increasing clickthrough rates and event RSVPs Data Mining Goal translation: accurately track and visualize key performance indicators such as clickthrough funnel rate, average engagement, and number of event RSVPs
+Data Mining Goals are directly related to our main business goal <br />
+Business Goal: Assess the effectiveness of Facebook ads for increasing clickthrough rates and event RSVPs <br />
+Data Mining Goal translation: accurately track and visualize key performance indicators such as clickthrough funnel rate, average engagement, and number of event RSVPs<br />
-Determine Data MIning Success Criteria
+Determine Data Mining Success Criteria<br />
 We will be successful with this data mining goal if we are able to produce a user friendly dashboard which can be transferred over to the College Ventures Network social media team

 # Produce Project Plan